theNAFIZ/web-development-bootcamp/README.md

 This Project is built with HTML and CSS.
 In this project, we have created a simple color vocabulary just like an wordbook with colors name and the color.
 Tthe color boxes are created with CSS.

 ---

+### **Project 5: Motivation Post**

+This Project is built with HTML and CSS.
+In this project, we have created a motivational post like brainyquotes.
+CSS properties like font-size, font-family, padding, margin, border, text-transform are used.

+---